OAS-deer-research/RShinyAging/README.md

 - The app allowed a male yearling with unknown antler characteristics...should that happen?
 - There are spelling variations happening for Name and Processor.
 Make a note in app instructions?
 Have app show the different factor levels so they correct it before submission?
 - We ended up with ~2,000 more samples between 1/17/2023 and 1/25/2023 downloads...well after submission deadline.
 WE NEED TO TURN OFF APP SO THEY CAN'T SUBMIT DATA!
+- We had Brooke Vanhandel had 400 meat locker ages without a processor name.
+We can't tell who submitted the data or when so who should we be contacting to get processor name?
+It could be that Brooke Vanhandel isn't in the staff directory.
+Need to know who is submitting data in addition to when.